RIR360/development/journal/2025/february.md

 ## 02/01/2025
 - Sometimes you are tested, you're tested with losses and a lot of losses.
 You must hold your ground.
 - You may always feel the urge to avoid and bunk the routine but that's where you start to fall.
+- Installed docker on our server after a lot of struggles and errors.